Plisskën Festival

 December 2017 saw the Festival hosting acts such as Mac DeMarco, Mulatu Astatke, Lena Platonos and others across its 2-day edition, with Liars and Lady Leshurr's performances being noted as festival highlights.

 June 2019 was marked by the return of its two-day summer edition and the first ever Boiler Room Athens with Nicola Cruz, Khidja, Ana Helder, marcelDune and Noff Weezy.

 The next edition of Plisskën Festival will take place June 12-13, 2022.

+Name

+The name "Plisskën", adorned with a heavy metal umlaut, refers to the fictional character Snake Plissken from the films Escape from New York and Escape from L.A..

 Line-ups

 2010

 23rd Underpass, Alexander Robotnick, Chew Lips, Danger, FM Belfast, Futurecop!, Handsome Furs, Mondkopf, Pickster One, Poka, Robots in Disguise, Rykarda Parasol, The Longcut, The Lytics, These New Puritans.